PacktPublishing/Kubernetes-Secrets-Handbook/ch01/example01/readme.md

 The *Logs* tab will open a console showing our container logs.
 Open an Internet Browser and type type in the URL shown in the logs ```https://localhost:8080```.
 This should shows a message in the browser as well as in the container logs.
 Change the URL path with ```/packt``` or anything else and observe the behavior.
 ![](./images/podmand-desktop-10.png)

-**Congratulation!
-You just built and ran your first container application.**

 ### Run "Hello World using Kubernetes from Podman Desktop

 Let's stop the "Hello World" container running with Podman.